 Table of Contents

 As it turns out, your military occupational specialty (MOS) and training can translate into some serious college credit.
 The Joint Service Transcript (JST) serves as the bridge between military experience and civilian application.
-What that means, what you need, and where to begin are all covered here.

-What Is a Joint Service Transcript?
+What is a Joint Service Transcript?

 - Advanced leadership courses